hoangsonww/Brewed-Bliss-Coffee-Website/README.md

 The purpose of this project is to apply client-driven web development principles, as taught in COMP-126, to build a multi-page website that meets the needs of a business client (in this case, Brewed Bliss - a soon-to-open coffee shop in Chapel Hill, NC).
 The project follows best practices in HTML, CSS, and JS to create a responsive, accessible, and aesthetically pleasing user experience.

+### Status

+The project is currently complete, as of 11/27/2024.

 ## User Interface

 ### Desktop View